 Global Potassium Citrate Market Procurement Intelligence Report with COVID-19 Impact Analysis | Global Market Forecasts, Analysis 2021-2025 | SpendEdge

-NEW YORK, April 9, 2021 /PRNewswire/ -- The Potassium Citrate market will register an incremental spend of about USD 1.28 Billion, growing at a CAGR of 4.84% during the five-year forecast period.
+NEW YORK, April 9, 2021 /PRNewswire/ -- The Potassium Citrate market will register an incremental spend of about USD 173.8 Million, growing at a CAGR of 3.95% during the five-year forecast period.
 A targeted strategic approach to Potassium Citrate sourcing can unlock several opportunities for buyers.
 This report also offers market impact and new opportunities created due to the COVID-19 pandemic.
 Download free sample report

 Key Highlights Offered in the Report: